tonic-team/tonic.site/content/tooling/synchronisationscripts/index.md

 - `syncopt="download"`: Downloads and keeps all large file content on the local version.
 - `syncopt="keep"`: Keeps existing local large file content, but do not downlaod extra files
 - `syncopt="remove"`: Removing all local large file content once they are uploaded.

+## troubleshooting

+### erasing a submodule

+- use the webservice to delete the repo (optional)
+- run `git rm <path-to-submodule` in a terminal in the main repo folder
+- run the sync script again